JCMontalbano/Code-portfolio/README.md

 3. uses those vectors to train a TensorFlow neural network to distinguish between the two Tweet sources.
 #### Criticism of this code:
-I haven't had time to do a parameter grid-search, so presently it's training the network using parameters I found from a separate grid search.
+I haven't had time to do a parameter grid-search, so presently it's training the network using parameters I found from a completely separate project.
 Regrettably, they don't work very well for this material, so while the code runs properly, it doesn't yet train a satisfying net.

 ### FDlookup.py: This is a project I completed for Austin's city government.
 They needed to determine how many